AnmolTomer/ejs_projects/07_Client_Keeper_MEAN_From_Scratch/README.md

 ## 04. Add Client Form Functionality

 - Go to client.components.html and define a form with a post ability to run the function `(submit)="onAddSubmit()"` on submission of form.
-- Go to `client.components.ts` and define a function `onAddSubmit()` then we add properties _id,first_name and all the other params that you want to send to the DB.
+- Go to `client.components.ts` and define a function `onAddSubmit()` then we add properties \_id,first_name and all the other params that you want to send to the DB.
 - In the onAddSubmit() function we create an object called newClient and we create object with all the details.
 Create `this.clientService.saveClient(newClient)` service function is an observable and takes in newClient object we made it will give us client we submit and push it to clients.
 - Make the form blank again after submit.
 - Go to client.service.ts and create `saveClient()` function which takes the client object, use http module to get headers and set its content type to application/json.
 Then we return a post request with address of backend api and to it we send client object with headers and we map it and use res.json().
 -

 ## 05. Edit Functionality

 - Now we'd have separate form to edit.
 Way to let the system know if it is add form or edit form is to add a property in clients.components.ts and we want it in `ngOnInit()` to be false by default.
 - On clicking edit we want to change state isEdit to true.
 Add an event of `(click)="onEditClick()"` and pass in the client that is clicked.
 - Go to clients.components.ts and define `onEditClick()` function inside this function set `isEdit` to true.
 - Go to `<div>` section of `isEdit` true and paste the form.